Maintenance Provides the Key Function of Preserving

 Definition of Maintenance

-According to the The Professional’s Guide to Maintenance and Reliability Terminology, maintenance is “all actions necessary for retaining an item in, or restoring it to, a specified condition”.
+According to the Professional’s Guide to Maintenance & Reliability terminology, maintenance is “all actions necessary for retaining an item in, or restoring it to, a specified condition”.
 In other words, maintenance is the process of keeping the equipment in condition that is as good as new.

 Why is this important?
-It identifies one important thing, Maintenance cannot improve reliability, as it is built into the equipment.
+It identifies one important thing, Maintenance cannot improve reliability, as it is designed into the equipment.
 Often time’s maintenance is tasked with improving reliability, and there is little they can do to do so.
 But maintenance is critical to supporting the inherent reliability of the equipment.
-See the ebook with all five articles in this series below.

 How Maintenance Supports Reliability